Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 ## 🚀 Versions
 This project is available in three different programming languages, each showcasing a unique approach:

-Java Version
-A fully object-oriented and platform-independent implementation.
+**Java Version** - A fully object-oriented and platform-independent implementation.
 This version uses the modern java.time package for handling dates and times and leverages Java's built-in threading for the one-second delay, highlighting Java's strengths in creating portable and reliable applications.

 ---